mainkoon81/ooo-Bayesian-Modeling-C1/README.md

 ### missing Data strategy
 <img src="https://user-images.githubusercontent.com/31917400/171165564-e3cf81b7-499a-4233-94fc-bde75bbe988f.jpg" />

 Once all missing data in all covariates has been imputed, then the prameters of each cluster (X`β`, `σ^2`) are re-calculated.
 After this parameter has been updated, the clustering process is performed and in the parameter Re-estimation stage, the previous imputed data is discarded and the sampling for the imputation starts over in the next iteration.
+This means... `missing data do not impact clustering process whatsoever in the iteration`.

 # Story on `α`